 Plant Seeds Early and Often

-These are some solid book launch ideas for an author who’s about to be published or has recently been published.
+These are some ideas for marketing a book for an author who’s about to be published or has recently been published.
 As you can see, a lot of this work isn’t going to pay off in obvious or immediate ways.
 By building a network of journalists, you aren’t going to get on the cover of Time next week.
 But the more seeds you plant, the more chance you have of something coming to fruition.

 Ideally, you’re doing this a year before your publication date.
 Basically, as soon as you know that you’re slotted for Winter 2018, you start putting plans in place to do some of this stuff.
 You don’t have to do it all at once.
 And some days, you’ll have other things to do.